tunepruner/ScrabbleCheat/README.md

 tileboard.
 Second: to enter one possible connecting letter.
-And third: to enter a string with however many "Premium Letter Squares" and "Premium Word Squares" are within range, along with the relative (+ of -) indexes of each, and their type.
+And third: to enter a string with however many "Premium Letter Squares" and "Premium Word Squares" are within range, along with the relative (+ or -) indexes of each, and their type.
 The algorithm returns a list of possible words, sorted according to their point value.